Evanston Public Library: Branches

 In March 2011, the Mighty Twig volunteer-run library opened at 900 Chicago Avenue in Evanston, "as an experiment by Evanston Public Library Friends in response to the closing of the South Branch."
-Then, in August-September, 2012, the Evanston Public Library's Board voted to "begin formalizing relations with The Mighty Twig."
+Then, in August–September, 2012, the Evanston Public Library's Board voted to "begin formalizing relations with The Mighty Twig."

 Special features

 Children's room

-Recently remodeled; the new children's section of the library offers a fun and interactive environment for kids of all ages.
+The children's section of the library offers a fun and interactive environment for kids of all ages.
 Also available for children are a number of kid-friendly programs and activities that the library has featured everyday, from storytime to art projects.

 The Loft

 In 2007 the Evanston Public Library opened the Teen Loft, a space dedicated specifically to teenage library users.
 The Loft offers a space for teenagers to study, read, or relax after a long day at school.
 Computers, WiFi, 3D Printers, and plenty of couches are available as well as private study rooms for those who need the quiet.

 The Loft offers an array of programming aimed specifically at Teens with a special emphasis on STEM activities.
 The Loft also runs a successful Gender/Sexuality Alliance that encourages LGBTQIA+ community building, advocacy, and education.
 In addition to programming the staff at The Loft works closely with ETHS, District 65, Y.O.U., and many other community enrichment groups to help ensure the success of Evanston teens.

-In recent news, the Loft's design team has won the biennial American Library Association/International Interior Design Association interior design award.
+The Loft's design team won the biennial American Library Association/International Interior Design Association interior design award.
 The award honors libraries that demonstrate artistic creativity with their choice of design, aesthetics and overall client satisfaction.

 Peregrine falcons

-2008 was the fourth year in a row that peregrine falcons chose to nest atop a column on the library.
-The adult falcons, along with four babies born in 2006, can be seen from both outside and inside of the library.
-One can follow the falcon's many adventures on the FalconCam.
+Peregrine falcons have chosen to nest atop a column on the library since 2004.
+On years when the falcons nest, any babies that successfully hatch are banded by the Field Museum.
+As of 2023, the current pair that has chosen the library are named Coach Kevin (from the Hilton Garden Inn in Chicago) and Teca (from Carmeuse Lime Plant in Gary, Indiana).
+The public can follow the falcons' many adventures on the FalconCam during the spring nesting season.

 Classes and programs

-Computer classes

-The library offers a variety of free classes that teach students how to use and understand certain computer techniques such as using the mouse and navigating the internet.
-Registration is required.
-Classes featured in 2008 are: Computer Basics, Intro to the Internet, Intro to Email, and Internet Practice.

-African American Literature Book Group

-Once a month, a group gets together to discuss pre-chosen books written by African American authors.

-Book sales

-For those wishing to purchase an item, the library has a Book Sale occurring on the library's Main Floor.
-The library accepts donations of books, tapes/CDs, old maps, old postcards, children's books, and magazines.
+The Evanston Public Library offers more than 1,000 programs a year for all ages, interests, and abilities.
+Programs range from one-on-one technology help to the popular Mission Impossible Book Club that tackles the collected works of significant authors over the course of a year.
+Like the library's collection, programming is designed to reflect the diversity of the community, and include bilingual storytimes, adult literacy programs, citywide challenges to attract BIPOC youth and girls into STEM fields, a children's storytime led by people with developmental disabilities from nearby Misericordia Home, plus book clubs, health and wellness programming, legal help, mini-courses with Northwestern University faculty, plant swaps and many, many more.